fievelk/pylade/README.md

 ## Tests

-Use `pytest` from the package root in order to perform tests.
+Give the command `tox` from the package root in order to perform tests.

+Tests with `tox` require the following dependencies:

+- `tox`
+- `pytest`